Ladvien/ladvien.github.io/_drafts/2020-05-15-headless-programming-arduni-via-rpi.md

 4. Conveyor belt
 5. NEMA17 Stepper Motor and Mount

-Covering all of the implementation will be too much for one article, **so in this article I'll focus on the firmware for the Arduino / RAMPs.** And in a subsequent article I'll cover the physical build.
+Covering all parts will be too much for one article, **so in this article I'll focus on the firmware for the Arduino / RAMPs.** And in a subsequent article I'll cover the physical build.

 ## Remote VSCode (sshfs)
-I hate trying to program on computers besides my workstation.
+I hate trying to program on computers other than my workstation.
 I've also found it a bad idea to program code intended for a Raspberry Pi on my workstation.
 To get the best of both worlds I use `sshfs`.
 It lets me mount Raspberry Pi folders as if they were local folders.
 This allows me to edit and run files on the Raspberry Pi from my workstation.

 ![](../raw_images/lego_classifier/conveyor_belt/sshfs_rpi.png)